 This past weekend at the SARCity conference in Barstow, California, I had the pleasure of meeting several members of the K9 Search and Rescue team from Dolores, Colorado, a non-profit organization established in 1984 that does not operate under a Sheriff's department.
 These dedicated volunteers make themselves available 24 hours a day, year-round, to respond to calls for SAR throughout the States.
 To date, they've assisted with missions in Colorado, New Mexico, Arizona, Utah, Wyoming, Alaska, California, Idaho, and Texas.

-And the team shows up to missions completely self-sufficient for a minimum of five days, traveling in a modified school bus that has room for 9 passengers and kennels for 5 or more dogs, and can serve as a communications center during searches.
+And the team shows up to missions completely self-sufficient for a minimum of five days, traveling in a modified school bus that has room for nine passengers and kennels for five or more dogs, and can serve as a communications center during searches.
 The team also has a 4-wheel drive pick-up and a base camp trailer that holds most of their rescue and medical gear, which is brought along when needed.

 Other than fuel reimbursement, there is no compensation requested by the team when they respond to everything from wilderness, urban and evidence searches to missions involving water, snow, homicide, aircraft, and disaster-type searches.
 The team depends on the support of the community, grants and fundraisers to maintain their operations.